Gathie Falk: Life and work

-Falk has worked in various media, including performance, installation, ceramics, painting, drawing and papier-mâché.
+Falk worked in various media, including performance, installation, ceramics, painting, drawingl, and papier-mâche.
 Her early paintings from the 1950s and 1960s were influenced by German Expressionism.
 Falk created her first ceramic interpretations of quotidian objects, such as shoes, boots, and a suit coat, while studying ceramics with Glenn Lewis at the University of British Columbia.
-Her works find their source in the events and objects of everyday life, inviting us to consider the significance of the commonplace, including her well-known ceramic sculpture Fruit Piles (1967–70), Single Right Men's Shoes (1972–73) and Picnics (1976–77).
+Her works found their source in the events and objects of everyday life, inviting us to consider the significance of the commonplace, including her well-known ceramic sculpture Fruit Piles (1967–70), Single Right Men's Shoes (1972–73), and Picnics (1976–77).
 As described by Vancouver Art Gallery senior curator Bruce Grenville, "Falk is remarkable for her ability to seize the ordinary and turn it into a powerful revelatory force... the paintings and sculptures she produces have a deeply personal presence that is grounded in an intense scrutiny of her daily environment."
-Drawing from subjects ranging from apples, oranges and shoes to dogs, dresses, hedges and clouds, and often amplifying their beauty through repetition, her work summons and recalls for viewers the ways in which the everyday claims a vivid place in our imagination.
+Drawing from subjects ranging from apples, oranges and shoes to dogs, dresses, hedges, and clouds, her work was unique.

 Between 1968 and 1972, Falk created some fifteen performance artworks, which typically involved undertaking everyday activities, such as eating an egg, putting on makeup, or reading a book.

-Falk has participated in group and solo exhibitions in Canada, the United States, France and Japan.
+She participated in group and solo exhibitions in Canada, the United States, France and Japan.
 A major retrospective show of her work at the Vancouver Art Gallery in 2000 later toured to various Canadian galleries including the National Gallery of Canada.
-Recent exhibitions include The Things in My Head (2015: Equinox Gallery, Vancouver), and paperworks (2014: Burnaby Art Gallery, Burnaby, British Columbia).
-More recently, the McMichael Canadian Art Collection, held another retrospective show from June 2022 to January 2023.
+Recent exhibitions of Falk's work include The Things in My Head (2015: Equinox Gallery, Vancouver), and paperworks (2014: Burnaby Art Gallery, Burnaby, British Columbia).
+More recently, the McMichael Canadian Art Collection, held another retrospective show of her work, which ran from June 2022 to January 2023.

-Falk's work can be found in private and public collections including the Vancouver Art Gallery, the Winnipeg Art Gallery, the Musée d'art contemporain de Montréal, the Burnaby Art Gallery and the National Gallery of Canada.
+Falk's work can be found in private and public collections including the Vancouver Art Gallery, the Winnipeg Art Gallery, the Musée d'art contemporain de Montréal, the Burnaby Art Gallery, and the National Gallery of Canada.

-She is represented by Equinox Gallery in Vancouver, B.C., Canada and by Michael Gibson Gallery in London, Ontario, Canada.
+She was represented by Equinox Gallery in Vancouver, B.C., Canada and by Michael Gibson Gallery in London, Ontario, Canada.

+Falk died in Vancouver on December 22, 2025, at the age of 97.

 Grants and awards

-Falk has received many awards including the Gershon Iskowitz Prize (1990), the Order of Canada (1997), the Governor General's Award in Visual and Media Arts (2003) and the Viva Award for Lifetime Achievement (2012).
+Falk received many awards including the Gershon Iskowitz Prize (1990), the Order of Canada (1997), the Governor General's Award in Visual and Media Arts (2003) and the Viva Award for Lifetime Achievement (2012).
 Others are: